-- [11] The application of this principle is two-fold.
-Firstly, to deter the Accused by imposing a sentence to ensure that he would not re-offend in like manner on his release from custody; and secondly, to ensure that members of the wider public who contemplate committing the offence of homicide which is prevalent in the society to desist from so doing. - [12] The Accused is seised of one previous conviction for possession of dangerous drugs committed in the year 2011 for which he served a sentence of two months imprisonment.
-This offence is unrelated to the offence of homicide. - [13] However, the report from the Kolbe Foundation paints a bleak picture of his conduct whilst on remand.
-Of the 17 infractions committed by him, four were for possession of an authorized article, to wit a "borer" and a "hacksaw blade."
+- who contemplate committing the offence of homicide which is prevalent in society to desist from so doing. - [14] The Accused is seized of one previous conviction for possession of dangerous drugs committed in the year 2011 for which he served a sentence of 2 months imprisonment.
+This offence is unrelated to the offence of homicide. - [15] However, the report from the Kolbe Foundation paints a bleak picture of his conduct whilst on remand.
+Of the 17 infractions committed by him, four were for possession of an unauthorized article, to wit a borer and a hacksaw blade.
 One offence was for stabbing an inmate, whilst another was for punching an inmate and causing him a wound.
-There were also offences of using threatening language to inmates and prison officers. - [14] Thus, it is imperative that the Court must impose a suitable sentence to deter the Accused from committing offences of violence on his release from custody.
+There were also offences of using threatening language to inmates and prison officers. - [16] Thus, it is imperative that The Court must impose a suitable sentence to deter the Accused from committing offences of violence on his release from custody.